 SSH uses an agent process to securely hold your private keys in memory and provide them to SSH clients when needed for authentication.
-When you run ssh-add or try to authenticate via SSH (like with Git), the SSH client looks for the agent via the SSH_AUTH_SOCK environment variable.
-If the agent isn't running or the variable isn't set, you get this error.
+When you run ssh-add or try to authenticate via SSH (for example with Git), the SSH client looks for the agent via the SSH_AUTH_SOCK environment variable.
+If the agent isn't running or that variable isn't set, you get this error.
 This is a configuration issue, not a key or permissions problem.

 The SSH agent must be started and its environment variables exported to your shell.
 Use the eval command to do this correctly: